Accepted/Current F-1 Students

 Important Travel Information

 Take these documents with you onto the airplane in your carry-on luggage for quick and easy access.
 Be sure you have all the contact information and your documents before you board the plane.
-Contact your International Student Advisor to verify that you have all necessary documents before you travel.
-The advisor's name is on your SEVIS I-20 you received in your welcome packet.
+Contact your Designated School Official (DSO)/International Student Advisor to verify that you have all necessary documents before you travel.
+The advisor's name is on the SEVIS I-20 which you received in your welcome packet.

 - I-20 form.
 Please refer to International Student Handbook for more information.

 - Official transcript from the high school, university, or college in which you attended.